Study Mode

 Alexandru-Constantin Sarafim

 Service Sector Marketing and SalesWith solid experience in the hospitality and event management industry, I have had the privilege of working with some of Romania’s top hotels and collaborating with outstanding professionals in the field.
-I am the Founder of Eventuary – a company specialized in Corporate and Social Events – and a member of the Board of Advisors of the Faculty of Food and Tourism, Transilvania University of Brasov..
+I am the Founder of Eventuary – a company specialized in Corporate and Social Events.

 Career & Personal Development